Aetherinox/csf-firewall/docs/docs/install/quickstart/install.md

     <div class="details-content">

     Out-of-box, Firefox and Chromium-based browsers block access to port `6666`.
-To access the CSF web interface, must do ONE of the following:
+To access the CSF web interface, you must do ONE of the following:

     - Cconfigure your browser to allow access to port `6666`; OR
     - Change the default port assigned to the CSF web interface within `/etc/csf/csf.conf`